Quick Summary

 The 44th Amendment Act of 1976 and the 42nd Amendment Act of 1976 are both significant in the constitutional history of India, particularly in the context of the Emergency period (1975-1977) and the subsequent restoration of democratic norms.
 Here’s an overview of the connection between the two amendments:

-The 44th Amendment Act of 1978 removed the Right to Property from the list of Fundamental Rights.
-It was reclassified as a legal right under Article 300A of the Indian Constitution.
-This change ensured that no person could be deprived of their property except by the authority of law.
+The 44th Amendment Act of 1978 removed the Right to Property from the Fundamental Rights and made it a legal right under Article 300A of the Indian Constitution.
+This means no person can be deprived of their property except by the authority of law, ensuring legal protection without treating it as a fundamental right.

 The 44th Amendment of the Indian Constitution (1978) restored civil liberties post-Emergency, removed the Right to Property as a Fundamental Right, and strengthened safeguards for democracy.